Data Source: NESA

 Using filters and slicers

-The slicers in Step 1 affect the data represented in the charts throughout the report.
-For teachers and executives, your school should be pre-selected.
-Otherwise, select it here.
+Step 1: These slicers affect the data represented in the charts throughout the report.
+For teachers and executives, your school should be pre-selected; otherwise, select it here.

-The slicers in Step 2 are optional and allow you to select a subset of students.
-The report will automatically update for both steps to show results for your selections only.
+Step 2: These slicers are optional.
+They allow you to select a subset of students.
+The report will update to show results for your selections only.

 Sorting your results